Mohamed Fawzi (general)

-Mohamed Fawzi (محمد فوزي; 5 March 1915 – 16 February 2000) was an Egyptian general and politician who served as minister of defense.
+Mohamed Fawzi (محمد فوزي; 5 March 1915 – 16 February 2000) was an Egyptian general and politician who served as minister of war between 1968 and 1971.

 Early life and education

 Fawzi was born in Abbasiya, Cairo, on 5 March 1915.
 He attended the Egyptian Royal Military Academy and graduated in 1936.
 He also held a master's degree, which he received from the same institution in 1952.

 Career

 During the 1948 Arab–Israeli War, Fawzi first met Gamal Abdel Nasser and served as the commander of anti-aircraft artillery in Deir Suneid.
 In 1957, Fawzi was appointed by President Nasser as commander of the Military Academy.
 In 1961, Fawzi headed the Egypt's military mission as part of the UN forces in Congo.
 He became military secretary-general of the Arab League in March 1964.
-He was also made chief of staff that month, a post he occupied until the Six-Day War in June 1967.
+The same month, he was also made Nasser's chief of staff, a post he occupied until the Six-Day War in June 1967.

 After the war, Fawzi resigned from his office and was replaced by Abdel Moneim Reiad in the post.
 On 11 June 1967 Fawzi was appointed general commander, replacing Abdel Hakim Amer in the post.
 Amer and his allies protested the move and immediately afterward, 600 officers loyal to Amer besieged army headquarters demanding Amer's reinstatement and threatening to oust Fawzi.
-Tensions between Amer, who was a plotting a coup to be launched on 27 August, and Nasser mounted.
-A plan to apprehend Amer was made, and Nasser managed to convince him to meet in his home.
-While Amer was at Nasser's home, Fawzi led an army takeover of Amer's villa, confiscating all of thirteen truckloads of his weapons.
+Amer was plotting to launch a coup on 27 August, and tension mounted between him and Nasser.
+Amer was invited to the president's home, and was apprehended there.
+Meanwhile, Fawzi led an army takeover of Amer's villa, where all thirteen truckloads of the plotters' weapons were seized.

-In January 1968, Fawzi was appointed defense minister.
+Fawzi was appointed minister of war on 24 February 1968, succeeding Amin Howeidi in the post.
 He also became one of the members of the Supreme Executive Committee of Egypt the same year.
-Fawzi continued to serve as defense minister during the era of next President Anwar Sadat.
+Fawzi continued to serve as minister of war during the presidency of Anwar Sadat.
 However, Fawzi and six other ministers resigned from office in May 1971.
-These individuals who were close to Nasser are called the May Group.
-Mohammed Sadek replaced Fawzi as defense minister.
+These individuals who were close to Nasser were called the May Group.
+Mohammed Sadek replaced Fawzi as minister of war from 14 May 1971.